tnem/cfBot/README.md

 A Clojure library designed to listen in a campfire room, filter messages to ones that have a specific prefix, interpret those as Tex expressions, generate an image of the expression, and paste it into the room.

+Requirements not pulled in by this project include latex, convert, and possibly others.

 Still incredibly beta.

 ## Usage